ellisonpyon/cs1302-latin-squares/README.md

   in addition to a comment for each method within a class.
 The Javadoc comment for a class is placed directly above the class declaration as seen in the examples provided in the link referenced earlier.
-  You are free to provide more information in in your Javadoc comments (e.g., such as parameter and return value documentation) as long as they are done using proper Javadoc syntax.
+  You are free to provide more information in your Javadoc comments (e.g., such as parameter and return value documentation) as long as they are done using proper Javadoc syntax.
 We will cover Javadoc comments in much more detail in a later assignment.